 3. High Scalability

-GridDB’s scales linearly and horizontally on commodity hardware maintaining excellent performance
+GridDB scales linearly and horizontally on commodity hardware maintaining excellent performance

-GridDB scales out horizontally with commodity hardware maintaining same level of performance.
-Contrary to other scale-out NoSQL databases, GridDB offers strong data consistency at the container level and provides ACID transaction guarantees similar to that of RDB.
+GridDB scales out horizontally with commodity hardware maintaining the same level of performance.
+Contrary to other scale-out NoSQL databases, GridDB offers strong data consistency at the container level and provides ACID transaction guarantees similar to that of an RDB.
 Proprietary algorithms of GridDB allow nodes to be added on the fly online without having to stop the service or operation.
-GridDB offers dual advantage for businesses that need a scale-out database for large amounts of data but still want to maintain data consistency.
+GridDB offers a dual advantage for businesses that need a scale-out database for large amounts of data but still want to maintain data consistency.

 4. High Reliability/Availability

 Hybrid cluster management and high fault-tolerant system of GridDB is exceptional for mission-critical applications